ahmedsomaa/storefront-api/README.md

   to use for most of the API endpoints.
   - email: __mscott@dm.com__, password: **date_mike**
   - email: __dshrute@dm.com__, password: **battlestar_galactica**

+> These users only work for the bcrypt secret provided in the example .env config above

 ## Unit tests